Artem-Grigorash/Artem-Grigorash/README.md

 Android developer
 -----------------

 I am currently studying at the University in the Сomputer Science and Artificial Intelligence program from JetBrains.
-I have deep knowledge in Android development in Kotlin and Java and basic knowledge in Python and C.
+I have deep knowledge in Android development in Kotlin and Java.
+I also know Python and C.

 * 🌍  I'm based in Paphos, Cyprus
 * ✉️  You can contact me at [artem.s.grigorash@gmail.com](mailto:artem.s.grigorash@gmail.com)